Reality Check: What to Expect in Recruiter Earnings

 In Singapore, Glassdoor data shows in-house recruiters earning an average base pay of $4,000/month ($48,000/year), with senior roles commanding $5,000-$13,000/month.

-This sentiment is common among corporate recruiters who prefer stability and a healthy work-life balance over the "hustle culture" often found in agencies.
-The primary appeal of the corporate path is its predictability and balance.
+As one corporate recruiter shared, the stability of in-house roles is a major draw.
+Many prefer a predictable six-figure salary and excellent work-life balance over the "hustle culture" often found in agencies.
+This sentiment captures the primary appeal of the corporate path—predictability and balance.

 The Agency Recruiter: High Risk, High Reward